Alaricus/clicker-tutorial-solid/README.md

 In order to benefit the most from the code we will be looking over later in the article, it would be helpful if you were familiar with JavaScript at an intermediate level.
 Typescript knowledge would benefit you as well, but we won't be using any advanced or complicated bits, so it shouldn't prove much of a hinderance if you haven't dealt with it before.

-While I will not go into great detail on everything, don’t worry, I will try to include as many relevant links as possible so that those who are new to this can have some reference material.
-Should you happen to come across a section that is unclear, there will be a link to bring you up to speed.
-If not, please let me know.

 In terms of Solid, we'll be making use of the following list of features: [signals](https://www.solidjs.com/tutorial/introduction_signals), [stores](https://www.solidjs.com/tutorial/stores_createstore), [onCleanup](https://www.solidjs.com/tutorial/lifecycles_oncleanup), [For](https://www.solidjs.com/tutorial/flow_for), and [Show](https://www.solidjs.com/tutorial/flow_show).
 Follow these links to gain brief familiarity.
 That's all you'll need.

 ## The Setup